What is Residual Value in a Car Lease?

 Let's look at a simple example.

 Imagine that you lease a vehicle with a manufacturer's suggested retail price of $30,000 for a three-year lease term.
 If the vehicle has a 50% residual value, it means that it's predicted to be worth 50% of the MSRP at the end of the lease.
 When you subtract the residual value from the starting MSRP, you get $15,000, which is what you will pay for with your monthly payments.
 You'd pay $15,000 over a 36-month lease, making your base payment $416.
-Then, taxes, interest, and fees are added to the base payment to give you your overall payment.
+Then, taxes, interest (calculated from the money factor), and fees are added to the base payment to give you your overall payment.

 Watch what happens if we use the same example but adjust the residual value.
 Let's say the car had a residual value of 65%.
 The $30,000 car would be projected to lose only $10,500 rather than $15,000.
 Your base monthly cost would drop from $416 to $292.